Reconnect Psychotherapy

 Internal Family Systems Therapy - L1 & L2

-My masters’ dissertation, which investigated the effects of early school boarding on emotional functioning in adulthood, helped me gain a deeper understanding of attachment theory.
-It helped me understand how our attachment to significant others in early life has an impact on how we relate to ourselves and others.
-Being a therapist, as well as a parent, helps me see the significance of attachment in all sorts of areas of one's life.
+My master’s dissertation explored the effects of early school boarding on emotional functioning in adulthood.
+Through this research, I developed a deeper understanding of attachment theory and how our early bonds with significant others shape the way we relate both to ourselves and to others.
+Being a therapist—and a parent—has further reinforced for me the central role of attachment in many areas of life.

 Contact